Skip to Content

 • Prayer Plant: This beauty tolerates low light but needs very high humidity.

 On Houseplant Appreciation Day, it’s imperative to have a better understanding for plants and their respective element.
 Houseplants are to be celebrated for their uplifting benefits and for their timeless beauty.
-If you own a houseplant, you are already doing one thing better for our environment and also for your personal space.
-Happy Houseplant Appreciation Day!
+Celebrating this day is a great way celebrate the benefits of plants!

 How do you show appreciation for your houseplants?